CrossyChainsaw/Portfolio/README.md

 #### Time
 The next time I will start earlier, I kept procastinating since I didn't know what I wanted to research, and because I found the DOT-framework very vague.
 In the end I started researching in the last week.
 This was a strange experience for me since I usually plan everything perfectly.

+## UX-Tests
+Do more UX-tests, start earlier, target multiple kinds of people.
+I let a user test my application that already had a good understanding of the game, that comes with pros and cons.
+Since he already knows whats coming, he can be more ciritcal, but because he already knows it, everything is clear to him.
+So UX-testing 1 person definitely won't do the job

 ## Don't just listen/do what others say
 In this semester for example, my teacher would tell me I had to create a login, importing Auth0 and all that.
 I had never read that anywhere on canvas, but honestly I didn't read canvas that well.
 Also something really stupid of me this semester.
 But I just accepted I had to do it.
 Luckily another teacher told me later on it wasn't necessary.
 And i did a security research instead of building a login.